After more than 10 hours of research, we think Super Poligrip Zinc Free Cream is the best denture adhesive for most people.

 1. Fixodent Extra Hold Powder

 Fixodent seems to get slightly better ratings than its two competitors.
 Their formula does use zinc, but at safe levels.
 They have a lot of listings for this product, but it consistently does well.
+You can find different sizes and pricing.

 2. Super Poligrip Extra Strength Powder